MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 ## Logging into your server

-Once your server has finished being configured, it should appear in the `Server ID` section of the Hetzner Robot dashboard (https://robot.hetzner.com/server).
+Once your server has finished being configured, it should appear in the `Server ID` section of the [Hetzner Robot dashboard](https://robot.hetzner.com/server).
 For example, you might see `AX41-NVMe #1871660`.

+### Step 1: Find your server's IP address
-1. Click on your Server's ID and then copy the IP address.
+Click on your Server's ID and then copy the IP address.
 You can make a note of the IP somewhere for future reference, or you can always find it using the link provided above.

+### Step 2: Connect to your server using Cmder
-2. Launch `Cmder.exe`, and type `ssh root@{IP}`.
+Launch `Cmder.exe`, and type `ssh root@{IP}`.
 Make sure to replace "`{IP}`" with the IP address of your server that you copied from the link above.

+### Step 3: Trust the key fingerprint
-3. Your Linux terminal emulator will now connect to your server and prompt you to trust the key fingerprint.
+Your Linux terminal emulator will now connect to your server and prompt you to trust the key fingerprint.
 This will only be asked once, during the initial setup.
 Type `yes` and press Enter.

+### Step 4: Enter your secure passphrase
-4. Enter your secure passphrase for your SSH keypair when prompted.
+Enter your secure passphrase for your SSH keypair when prompted.

 ## Beginning configuration of your server.